 California mortgage rates August 2020 – refinance and purchase transactions.
+As with previous months, the biggest risk for mortgage rates right now is a turnaround in the pandemic.

-For over 15 years my team and I have offered low rate Conventional, FHA and Jumbo fixed rate mortgages throughout California.
+For over 15 years my team and I have offered low rate Conventional, FHA and Jumbo fixed-rate mortgages throughout California.
 Low mortgage rates, fast closings, and exceptional service.
 If you are looking to purchase a home or refinance a current mortgage this summer please be sure to contact me directly (you can use the contact form below or call my direct number: 1-800-550-5538) for a no-cost/no-obligation quote.

-August 2020 Mortgage Rates In California:
+August 2020 Mortgage Rates In California

 FHA Mortgage Rates